 On deck, the Spirit 72DH has a Bermudan sloop rig and is well equipped for performance cruising or occasional racing.
 Carbon mast and boom and nitronic rod rigging complement electric winches and a recyclable sail wardrobe.
 The headsails are fitted to an electric furler below deck and an asymmetric can be attached to a rotating padeye on the bow for short-handed sailing.

 There is the option for Solbian solar panels to sit flush with the deck and serve as lazarette covers.
-The panels can charge Mastervolt Lithium Ion batteries (a total of 20kW).
-A hybrid electric drive system with an efficient back-up generator is well-suited to this yacht and various options are available for discussion.
+The panels can charge Victron Lithium Ion batteries (a total of 20kW).

 The cockpit has seating for up to ten people around a central table with an integrated drinks fridge.
 As a cruising yacht, the Spirit 72DH has deck storage for a range of watersports toys and a small tender.